Jaroslav Skobla

-Jaroslav Skobla (16 April 1899 – 22 November 1959) was a Czechoslovakian weightlifter.
+Jaroslav Skobla (16 April 1899 – 22 November 1959) was a Czech weightlifter, representing Czechoslovakia.
 After winning a world light-heavyweight title in 1923 he was a favorite at the 1924 Olympics, but finished in a mere eighth place.
 Skobla then moved to the heavyweight category and won a bronze and a gold medal at the 1928 and 1932 Games, respectively.
-He worked as an accountant, buncer, policeman.
-His frends collected money to send him to the games.
+He worked as an accountant, bouncer, and policeman.
+His friends collected money to send him to the Olympics.

 His son Jiří was an Olympic shot put competitor.